 It may be that, like a number of other sculptors at the time, at times he ‘borrowed’ stone to support his practice.
 Montparnasse, where he lived, was one of the last areas of Paris to be renovated, with a wealth of limestone set aside for its building sites.
 It is possibly not a coincidence that Modigliani’s series of Heads are carved from the same type of rock.

 5. He wasn’t afraid to speak his mind

 In 1918, Modigliani and his partner, Jeanne Hébuterne, visited the famous Impressionist Pierre-Auguste Renoir.
-Probably believing Modigliani would be complicit in a little misogynistic banter, Renoir confided that he did not believe a painting of a nude was finished unless he felt the urge to slap her backside.
+Probably believing Modigliani would enjoy some banter, Renoir confided that he did not believe a painting of a nude was finished unless he felt the urge to slap her backside.
 Instead of laughing along, Modigliani cut the conversation short by replying bluntly ‘I don’t like buttocks’.